 Source: U.S. Bureau of Labor Statistics, 2021

-The choice between pursuing an online or a traditional master’s degree will depend on your current lifestyle and personal obligations.
+The choice between pursuing an online or a traditional master’s degree will depend on your current lifestyle, personal obligations, and the type of master’s degree program you are planning to pursue.
 Among the differences between the two learning formats are:

 Online degrees offer more flexibility than traditional programs since students can access and study course content at their own convenient time.
 The majority of graduate students (70%) in 2019 were full-time employees (Wallis, 2020), which means in-classroom lessons and commutes might not be possible due to their hectic schedules.
 Media and communication professionals are also known to have unpredictable work hours, so asynchronous learning can be a realistic option.

 When asked about their considerations when choosing an online school, 51% of students ranked affordability on their list (Statista, 2020).
 While it is not always the case that online programs are more affordable than traditional ones, the costs can be greatly reduced since other expenses such as transportation, gas, parking, meals, and room and board no longer need to be computed into the final cost of attendance.